finsberg/word-count/README.md

 ## Exercise 7:

-Create a GitHub workflow for buildig and pushing a docker image to the registry associated with your repository.
+Create a GitHub workflow for building and pushing a docker image to the registry associated with your repository.
 Create a new file `.github/workflows/docker-image.yml` with the following content

 ```yml
 name: Create and publish a Docker image